AndreeaDRacovita/air-canvas/README.md

-# OpenCV: Virtual Paint
+# OpenCV: Air Canvas

-Virtual Paint project built in Python with OpenCV.
+Project built in Python with OpenCV.
 Use a webcam and basic OpenCV functions to add paint to the camera feed.